Content Index

 msg.html = "<b>Hello world in bold</b>"

 mail.send(msg)2.
-Attaching Files
+Attach Files

-We can also "attach" files.
+We can also attach files.
 It is very useful for sending images or documents.
 We need to open the file in binary mode and use the attach function.

 with app.open_resource("static/logo.png") as fp:

 msg.attach("logo.png", "image/png", fp.read())3.
-Customizing the Sender
+Customize the Sender

 You can configure the sender more elegantly by passing a tuple instead of just a string, so that a descriptive name appears: